-Bieber wins again, Lindor homers as Indians down Twins 4-2
+Lindor homers, Bieber wins again as Indians down Twins 4-2

-CLEVELAND (AP) — Shane Bieber corrected some unusual early control issues to strike out 10 and Francisco Lindor hit a two-run homer to lead the Cleveland Indians to a 4-2 win over the Minnesota Twins on Tuesday night, evening the three-game series between the AL Central rivals.
+Shane Bieber corrected some unusual early control issues to strike out 10 and say unbeaten and Lindor hit Cleveland’s biggest homer so far this season, leading the Indians to a 4-2 win over the Minnesota Twins on Tuesday night.

+With the Indians trailing 2-1 in sixth, Lindor, who has yet to go on one of those streaks where he can carry his team, followed a leadoff walk to José Ramírez with a homer he and his teammates may look back and remember.

+The All-Star shortstop fell behind 1-2 before crushing an 88 mph slider from Jorge Alcala (1-1) into the right-field stands.
+Before the ball even landed or dropping his bat, Lindor paused to connect with his excited teammates across the way.

+“We are on to the next chapter of the book,” he said.
+“Leave my guys alone.
+It is what it is.
+Everything’s in the past, just focus on the future.
+Just focus on doing things the right way and let’s focus on the things that actually matter with all the things that are happening in society.
+Just turn the page and let’s focus on the big things in life, for sure.”

+After Lindor’s homer, Carlos Santana followed with a walk and one out later pinch-hitter Tyler Naquin delivered an RBI double to put the Indians ahead 4-2.

-Bieber (6-0) allowed two runs and four hits in six innings as the Indians ended a four-game losing streak to the Twins and pulled within 1 1/2 games of the division leaders.
+Bieber (6-0) allowed two runs and four hits in six innings as the Indians ended a four-game losing streak to the Twins and pulled within 1 1/2 games of the AL Central leaders.

 Bieber had three walks in the first three innings — he came in with just six in 40 2/3 innings all season — but regrouped.
 The right-hander fanned the side in the sixth to give him double-digit strikeouts for the third straight game.